Frequently Asked Questions About Residency Care

 What are the benefits of seeing a resident physician?

 Having a resident physician on your care team is a fantastic experience!
 Resident physicians are still in training and are eager to learn.
-Their learning foundation has been the most recent evidence and practices in Family Medicine, and they are driven to stay informed with the newest health information while working towards their board certification.
+Their learning foundation has been the most recent evidence and practices in Family Medicine, and they are driven to stay informed with the newest health information while working toward their board certification.
 Resident physicians will add a new dimension to care, bringing a diverse set of knowledge and experiences as they continue their training and prepare to become independent providers.

 Residents have a smaller panel of patients and, like other members of the care team, are invested in providing high-quality care.
 They are also overseen and often accompanied by faculty physicians, who are also dedicated to continually advancing their medical knowledge and expertise.
-Your whole care team may include a combination of providers — residents, faculty physicians, and advanced practice providers — which helps you always have access to your team.
+Your whole care team may include a combination of providers — residents, faculty physicians and advanced practice providers — which helps you have better access to your team.

 How is the Family & Community Care team different than Cheshire's Family Medicine department on Court Street?

-We share electronic medical records, all of which you can also access via myDH, but have different staff, providers (resident physicians, faculty physicians, associate providers), and facilities.
+Family & Community Care at Maple Avenue is part of Cheshire Medical Center, but distinct from the Family Medicine department at the main Court Street campus.
+We share electronic medical records, all of which you can access via myDH, but Family & Community Care has different staff, providers (resident physicians, faculty physicians, associate providers) and facilities.

 I am a current Court Street Family Medicine patient.
 How will this affect me?

 It may not.
 Current patients in Cheshire's Family Medicine department on Court Street may elect to become patients with a new provider at the new Family & Community Care or may stay with their current provider.
-At Family & Community Care, resident physicians, faculty physicians, and associate providers will all see patients.
+At Family & Community Care, resident physicians, faculty physicians and associate providers will all see patients.